jenkinsci/pipeline-aws-plugin/README.md

 ## current master
 * Do not fail job on empty change set creation
 * Add support for maps with cloudformation parameters.
+* Allow cfnCreateStackSet, cfnUpdate, cfnCreateChangeSet to take a raw (string) template

 ## 1.23
 * add updateTrustPolicy step (#48)